 If you store a lot of firewood in your garage you will inevitably bring in a couple of bugs as well.
 Now you might think that spraying it with a pesticide is a good idea, the truth is that this is an extremely bad idea.
 Pesticides contain dangerous chemicals that will evaporate when you start burning the firewood and you will inhale some of the vapors from the pesticides.
 Even environmentally friendly pesticides are not ideal as the same thing will happen although with less dangerous chemicals.

 If you have a couple of bugs in your firewood then use bug traps instead of chemicals.
-If you have rodents living between your firewood than use traps to catch them, this way you avoid accidentally burning rodent poisons.
+If you have rodents living between your firewood then use traps to catch them, this way you avoid accidentally burning rodent poisons.
 Termites can be extremely hard to get rid of, so make sure that the firewood which you bring in your garage doesn’t have any termites living in it.
+In case you have termites in your firewood then check out my recent article Termites in firewood ( How to get rid of them? ).

 6. Stack the firewood correctly